 To fulfil your health and safety duties you must comply with both the Act and the supporting regulations.

-Health and Safety Law Made Easy with consultant editor Sherridan Cook, a partner at Buddle Findlay, gives you straightforward and practical guidance on health and safety law.
-It covers most of the health and safety concerns you have thought of as well as the ones you haven’t thought of, including the classes of duty holders, their associated duties, worker engagement, misleading conduct and much more.
+Our guide gives you straightforward and practical guidance on workplace health and safety law.
+It covers most of the health and safety concerns you have thought of as well as the ones you haven’t thought of, including the classes of duty holders, their duties and obligations, worker engagement, misleading conduct and much more.

 Available on subscription, the guide provides:

 Access to a selection of best practice tools is included, such as toolkits, templates, forms, guidelines and document builders.

 If a person, whether an organisation or individual, falls under any of the following four classes of dutyholders then that person has a set of health and safety duties prescribed by law:

 Every business will have at least a PCBU, an officer and a worker, regardless of its legal structure.
 The relationship between classes is not always clear cut.
 If yours is a small business, the PCBU, the officer and the worker may all be the same person.

 An officer is any person who occupies a position in a business or undertaking that allows them to exercise significant influence over the management of the business or undertaking (eg a CEO or CFO).

 The maximum penalties in the Act reflect the level of importance that health and safety has in our community.
 Large fines and the possibility of imprisonment in the most serious cases are a crucial part of achieving and maintaining a credible level of deterrence.